vives-ai-edge/workshop/src/01-hello-world/03-run-inference/index.md

 ## Targets

 In this example two different development board are targeted.
-Both targets contain a similar ST ARM Cortex M4 STM32L476 microcontroller but differ in hardware features.
+Both targets contain a similar ST ARM Cortex M4 STM32L476 microcontroller running at a clock rate of 80Mhz but differ in hardware features.

 ### Nucleo L476RG